Elections and Electoral Registration Privacy Notice

 When do we collect personal information?

-We collect information from you when you make an application to register to vote, when you apply for an absent vote (postal or proxy vote) and when you respond to the annual household canvass.
+We collect information from you when you make an application to register to vote, when you apply for an absent vote (postal or proxy vote), when you apply for a Voter Authority Certificate and when you respond to the annual household canvass.
 If we are unable to complete your application to register, we may ask for additional information from you.

 What personal information do we collect?

-We will collect your name (which may include any previous names you have used) and address, nationality, date of birth and national insurance number.
+We will collect your name (which may include any previous names you have used) and address, nationality, date of birth and national insurance number and in the case of a Voter Authority Certificate a photograph of you.
 We can also collect your email address and telephone number.
 Should we need additional information there are a number of documents that you can provide but some examples are your passport, driving licence or marriage certificate.

 How do we use your personal information?

-We use your personal information for electoral purposes, and to enable us to conduct the annual household canvass.
+We use your personal information for electoral and electoral registration purposes, and to enable us to conduct the annual household canvass including issuing canvass communications to all households and following up non-responding properties.
 This is part of the public task of the Electoral Registration Officer and Returning Officer.
 We are also required by law to share information from the register with certain third parties.
 See below for further information.

 Do we share your information with anyone else?

-To verify your identity, the data you provide will be processed by the Individual Electoral Registration Digital Service managed by the Cabinet Office.
-As part of this process, your data will be shared with the Department for Work and Pensions and the Cabinet Office suppliers that are data processors for the Individual Electoral Registration Digital Service.
+To verify your identity, the data you provide will be processed by the Individual Electoral Registration Digital Service and the Voter Authority Certificate digital portal, both managed by the Department for Levelling Up, Housing and Communities (DLUCH).
+As part of this process, your data will be shared with the Department for Work and Pensions and DLUCH/Cabinet Office suppliers that are data processors for the Individual Electoral Registration and Voter Authority Digital Services.
 You can find more information about this here: https://www.registertovote.service.gov.uk/register-to-vote/privacy

 We are required by law to provide information to other authorities, organisations or people.
 Examples are for the prevention or detection of crime or for the purposes of credit checks.
 They may use it for their own reasons that are different to ours, but they still have to look after it in the same way.
 If you want to see a list of those people entitled to receive a copy of the electoral register, please contact us.